nickovchinnikov/datasatanism/docs/posts/weights_init.md

 The authors explore how back-propagated gradients diminish as they move from the output layer to the input layer, particularly under standard initialization methods.
 This phenomenon can lead to *vanishing gradients*, making it difficult for deeper layers to learn effectively.

-To counteract this issue, they propose a normalized initialization method that maintains consistent variances for activations and gradients across layers.
+They propose a normalized initialization method that maintains consistent variances for activations and gradients across layers.

 ![Figure 6: Normalized histograms with hyperbolic tangent activation](../assets/weights_init_and_activation/xavier_fig_6.png)